Darshan-Baligeri/house_price_prediction_fs/Readme.md

 - **GitHub**: [https://github.com/your-username/your-repository](https://github.com/your-username/your-repository)
 ```

-### Key Changes:
+### Improvements:
-1. **Table of Contents**: Added "Contributing" and "Contact" sections for clarity and completeness.
-2. **Code Block**: The project structure is displayed in a code block for proper formatting on GitHub.
-3. **Consistent Markdown Formatting**: Ensured consistent formatting for section headers and lists to follow GitHub's standards.

-This version is fully compatible with GitHub’s markdown renderer and should look great when displayed in your repository!
+- The **code block** under "Project Structure" is properly indented with no extra lines, ensuring correct formatting on GitHub.
+- The sections are clearly divided with headers, and lists and code blocks are consistently formatted.

+This version should render much better on GitHub’s markdown preview.
+Let me know if it looks fine now!